Lumine-UI/lumine-docs/content/LUMINE UI documentation.md

 ### What is Lumine?

-Lumine, the framework aims at the creation of apps where the developers can choose any set of lumine components to create their own SDUI apps.
+Lumine, the library aims at the creation of apps where the developers can choose any set of lumine components to create their own SDUI apps.
 It relies on the concept of building reactive apps with native UI where the server is responsible for showing and controlling the components on the front end.
 To sum it up, Lumine assists in building a generic layout engine for server-driven UI that will work across all platforms i.e. Android, Web, and iOS.

 |  |  |
 | --- | --- |